ory/docs/docs/kratos/self-service/strategies/username-email-password.md

+---
+id: username-email-password
+title: Username or Email and Password
+---

 The `password` strategy implements the most-common used form of authentication and registration: An identifier (username, email, phone number, ...) and a password.